Folkwise-io/dc-portfolio-site/README.md

 ### Populating DB

-yarn db-init : Creates the database and runs first migration to pull in new models (will be initally empty) yarn db-seed : Populates the tables with seed data yarn db-migrate : Runs another migration in case you add another table
+`yarn db-init` : Creates the database and runs first migration to pull in new models (will be initally empty) `yarn db-seed` : Populates the tables with seed data `yarn db-migrate` : Runs another migration in case you add another table

+### Updating Table
+`yarn knex migrate:make __migration-name__` : updates our db schema

 ## Requirements